A. J. Quartermaine: 1991–1999

 In March 1997, A.J. has a drunken one-night stand with the scheming Carly Roberts (Sarah Joy Brown).
-Fortunately, for Carly, A.J. has no recollection of escapade.
-Soon Carly announces she is pregnant and reunites with Tony Jones (Brad Maule).
-Carly fearing that A.J. would eventually remember the night the child was conceived drugs A.J. leading everyone to believe he had fallen of the wagon once again.
+Fortunately for Carly, A.J. has no memory of the escapade.
+Soon, Carly announces she is pregnant and reunites with Tony Jones (Brad Maule).
+Fearing that A.J. would eventually remember the night the child was conceived, Carly drugs A.J., leading everyone to believe he had relapsed.
 However, Carly's plan backfires and A.J. stays in town.
-After being hypnotized, A.J. remembers his night with Carly, and confronts her.
+After being hypnotized, A.J. remembers his night with Carly and confronts her.
 He promises to hide it from Tony, but demands a DNA test when the baby is born.
-Meanwhile, the Quartermaines are shocked when it comes out during Monica's sexual harassment trial that she and Ned had an affair years before, and several of the Quartermaines fell off the wagon, including A.J.
-His drinking grew worse, and he eventually admitted to being behind the wheel the night of the car accident.
-A.J. also becomes infatuated with Jason's ex-girlfriend, Keesha Ward but she rejects him.
+Meanwhile, the Quartermaines are shocked when it comes out during Monica's sexual harassment trial that she and Ned had had an affair years before, and several of the Quartermaines fell off the wagon, including A.J.
+His drinking grows worse, and he eventually admits to being behind the wheel the night of the car accident with Jason.
+A.J. also becomes infatuated with Jason's ex-girlfriend, Keesha Ward, but she rejects him.

 Carly welcomes her son Michael in December 1997 and fears Tony and A.J. may learn the truth and try to take the boy away from her.
-Carly lies and claims Jason (Steve Burton) as the baby's father while she leaves town to recover from Postpartum.
-In 1998, A.J. meets his son when Jason's girlfriend, Robin Scorpio (Kimberly McCullough), asks him to babysit.
-A.J. decides to patch things up with Carly to please his grandfather, Edward (John Ingle), who is adamant about keeping the Quartermaine's together under one roof.
+Carly lies and claims Jason (Steve Burton) is Michael's father while she leaves town to deal with postpartum depression.
+In 1998, A.J. meets his son when Jason's girlfriend, Robin Scorpio (Kimberly McCullough), asks him to babysit Michael.
+A.J. decides to patch things up with Carly to please his grandfather, Edward (John Ingle), who is adamant about keeping the Quartermaines together under one roof.
 A.J. eventually wins Carly over and they marry on May 26, 1999, at the Quartermaine mansion, much to the dismay of both Alan and Monica.
-A.J. has difficulty bonding with Michael who has become attached to Jason.
-A.J. always suspects Carly of having an affair with Jason and when Carly announces she is pregnant, he assumes Jason is the father.
+However, A.J. has difficulty bonding with Michael, who has become attached to Jason.
+A.J. always suspects Carly of having an affair with Jason, and when Carly announces she is pregnant, he assumes Jason is the father.